NzBish/Assignment-3/README.md

 As the number of displayed products can be quite large and require the page to be scrolled, the left sidebar should ‘float’. i.e. stay in constant position in the window as the page is scrolled down.

 6.Top Menu: Welcome, Search and Browse pages should include a menu at the top, containing company logo (linked to the Welcome page), Browse, Search and Logout links.
 The menu item should light up when a mouse is hovered over it.
-Done except for logo(Chris)
+Done except for logo(Chris) Done Logo(Katie)

 7.Products: Products should include the following information: Stock Keeping Unit (SKU), Name, Cost, Category, Stock Quantity.
 Done(Chris)